Understanding the Benefits of Direct Deposit

-- Reducing costs associated with re-issuing checks due to lost or stolen checks, stop payment charges that may be levied by a bank, and investigating when a check has gone missing.
+- Reducing costs associated with re-issuing lost or stolen checks, stop payment charges that may be levied by a bank, and investigating when a check has gone missing.

 - Realizing savings in absenteeism, since employees no longer need to take extended breaks to deposit or cash their checks.

-Sometimes things happen, and you're unable to process payroll before the check date.
-With advancements in electronic payment technology like Same Day ACH – that’s OK!
-Same Day ACH offers flexibility to enable your business with more control over your funds.
+- Your business can pay employees on time.
+There may be times when you're unable to process payroll before the check date.
+With advancements in electronic payment technology like same-day ACH, your business can have more control over your funds.

-In addition, lost or stolen checks are a common source for identify theft, and fraud.
+- Your business can have greater electronic security, which deters identity theft.
+Lost or stolen checks are a common source of identity theft and fraud.
+Direct deposit eliminates the risk of stolen checks and forged signatures.
 Electronic deposits can increase the protection of both employee's personal information and the employer's account information.

 The benefits of direct deposit for employees are far-reaching and can even have a positive impact on their overall health and wellness.
 Your employees will be pleased that: